Friendshao/Friendshao.github.io/docs/publist.md

 <a name="collaboration"></a>
 <big>**&nbsp; &nbsp; &#9654; Collaboration Papers**</big>

 0. A.G.
+Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Search for
+planetary-mass ultra-compact objects using data from the first part of the LIGO-Virgo-KAGRA fourth observing run](https://arxiv.org/abs/2511.19911), arXiv:2511.19911

+0. A.G.
 Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [All-sky search for continuous gravitational-wave signals from unknown neutron stars in binary